guzenok/go-sqltest/README.md

 ------------

-Once you have [installed Go][golang-install], run these commands to install the `gomock` package and the `mockgen` tool:
+Once you have [installed Go][golang-install], run these commands to install the `gomock` package and the `sqlmockgen` tool:

     go get github.com/guzenok/go-sqltest/gomock
-    go install github.com/guzenok/go-sqltest/mockgen
+    go install github.com/guzenok/go-sqltest/sqlmockgen

 Documentation